fannithm/sus-fannithm-convertor/README.md

 ## BUGS

-1. Flick in slide will be dropped directly.
-2. BPM change will not be parsed correctly (Caused by sus-analyzer).
+1. BPM change will not be parsed correctly (Caused by sus-analyzer).